5 Strategies for teaching how to use Nearpod as a student

 3. Use our pre-made Nearpod Orientation lessons

 Creating Nearpod lessons about Nearpod might seem like a burden, but fortunately, the Nearpod team has done all the work for you.
-The Lesson Library has a variety of lessons designed to give both teachers and students help using Nearpod.
-These engaging lessons introduce both staff and students to how to use Nearpod and all its features properly.
+The Lesson Library has a variety of content designed to give both teachers and students help using Nearpod.
+These engaging lessons introduce staff and students to how to use Nearpod and all its features properly.

-4. Use our video tutorials (Tip: Upload to Nearpod to make it interactive)
+4. Use our video tutorials

 Nearpod also offers video tutorials which are great for visual learners.
 Video tutorials are bite-sized video clips that show how to use Nearpod’s various features.
 They can be incorporated into your lessons or shared with students whenever necessary.
 You can also embed these videos as reference materials into an activity.
 Teachers can turn any video into a customized, interactive experience by uploading it to Nearpod and embedding questions that are relevant to the students right in front of them.
 You can find videos on Nearpod’s YouTube or Teacher Resources page.